- State Information

 - West Virginia

-The law in every state of the U.S. says that .08 is the minimum BAC for a drunk driving arrest.
+The law in every state of the U.S. says that .08 means that you are driving under the influence of alcohol and are not safe.
 When that standard was lowered state-by-state from .15, some people were frustrated and didn’t understand the reason behind the change.
 However, did you know the United States has one of the highest allowable BAC’s around the world?

 Some European countries like France, Germany and Italy have strict drinking and driving laws.
 All four have a legal BAC level of .05.
 Norway, Poland and Sweden have even lower limits of .02.
 The Czech Republic and Hungary have a zero tolerance law—no alcohol level in the blood stream allowed.
 None.

 France upped the ante recently when they started requiring breathalyzers in every motor vehicle (except mopeds) starting July 1st.
 The breathalyzer won’t prevent the vehicle from starting if the driver is over the legal drinking limit, but it will let the driver know if they are too intoxicated to drive.
 It’s still up to the driver to make the responsible decision.
 All drivers, including foreigners on vacation, are responsible for the cost of the devices, which must be purchased from an approved vendor.